timeplus-io/proton-java-driver/proton-jdbc/README.md

 mvn -Drelease clean install
 ```

 After that, proton-jdbc will be installed in your local maven repository.
 You can also get the JAR files in proton-jdbc/target. `proton-jdbc-<version>-all.jar` is recommended to add to your JDBC client or project.
+But the better way is to load the jar from maven: `com.timeplus:proton-jdbc:0.4.0`.